pen-lang/pen/doc/src/references/language/built-ins.md

 # Built-ins

-Built-in types and functions that are accessible from any modules
+Built-in types and functions are accessible from any modules.

 ## Types